bountin/uebersetzerbau/README.markdown

 a single function definition with n parameters and terminated by the keyword <i>end</i>.
 Its body can contain several operations as well as <i>goto</i>s or <i>if</i>s.
 The complete grammar as EBNF is available at http://www.complang.tuwien.ac.at/ubvl/skriptum/skriptum12.html#x1-220007.4

+<b>ag</b> implements an attributed grammar which generates symbol tables for variables, labels and parameters.

+<b>codea</b> implements actual code generation for a subset of the features.
+All statements are not implemented except for the return statement which is required for testing ;).

+<b>codeb</b> implements missing statements except the function call.

+<b>gesamt</b> adds the function call and all stuff which must be kept in mind for it.